Ways we can help you quit

 Nicotine Replacement Therapypatches, electronic cigarettes, and more

-Nicotine Replacement Therapy (NRT) is an effective way to help quit smoking, with many products available, and in different strengths and flavours.
+Nicotine Replacement Therapy (NRT) is a range of medications to help quit smoking, with many effective products available, and in different strengths (and flavours).
 NRT gives you some of the nicotine that you would have received from tobacco, but does not contain the harmful stuff in cigarettes like tar, carcinogens and carbon monoxide which can affect your health.